-To view the current fee payment schedule, go to the MDCC website, www.msdelta.edu, and click on Business Office.
+To view the current fee payment schedule, go to the MDCC website, www.msdelta.edu, and click on Quick Links, Business Services, Tuition & Fees and the term you wish to view.

 POLICY FOR REDUCTION OF INSTITUTIONAL CHARGES

 Reduction of institutional charges is based on total charges and not on the amount paid by the student.
 A student who officially withdraws from the college may obtain a reduction of college fees as follows: